NOTE 3(C) : INVESTMENT PROPERTY

 Inventories are stated at lower of cost and net realisable value.

-• Raw materials, Stores and Spares and Packing Material: cost is determined on moving weighted average method and includes cost of purchase and other incidental costs.
+• Raw materials, Stores and Spares and Packing Material: cost is determined on moving average method and includes cost of purchase and other incidental costs.
 However, material and other items held for use in production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.

 • Finished goods: cost includes cost of direct materials,labour and a proportion of manufacturing overheads based on the normal operating capacity.

-(vi) Terms / Rights attached to equity shares
+(iv) Terms/ Rights attached to equity shares

 The Company has only one class of equity shares having par value of Re.
 1/- per share and each shareholder is entitled for one vote per share held.
 The Company declares and pays dividends in Indian rupees.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting except in case of interim dividend.
 In the event of liquidation, the equity shareholders are entitled to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.

-(vii) Allotment of1,823 equity shares of ' 10/- each is pending against rights issue made during the financial year 1993-94.
+(v) Allotment of 1,823 equity shares of ' 10/- each is pending against rights issue made during 1993-94.

-(viii) 48 equity shares of ' 10/- each have not been issued to the concerned non-resident shareholders pending approval of the Reserve Bank of India.
+(vi) 48 equity shares of ' 10/- each have not been issued to the concerned non-resident shareholders pending approval of the Reserve Bank of India.

-(ix) There are no calls unpaid by Directors / Officers of the Company.
+(vii) There are no calls unpaid by Directors / Officers of the Company.

-(x) The Company has not converted any securities into equity shares / preference shares during above financial years.
+(viii) The Company has not converted any securities into equity shares / preference shares during above financial years.

 Borrowings are initially recognised at fair value, net of transaction costs incurred.
 Borrowings are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the statement of profit and loss over the period of the borrowings using the effective interest rate method.
 Fees paid on the establishment of loan facilities are recognised as transaction costs of the borrowings to the extent that it is probable that some or all of the facility will be utilised.
 In this case, the fee is deferred until the draw down occurs.
 Borrowings are derecognised from the balance sheet when the obligation specified in the contract is discharged, cancelled or expired.